Workplace Physical Security Audit Checklist

 How to Start a Workplace Security Audit Template

-Preparation of a workplace security checklist is a detailed oriented analysis of your workplace security system dealing with personal, physical, procedural and information security.
+Preparation of a workplace security checklist is a detailed oriented assessment of your workplace security system dealing with personal, physical, procedural and information security.
 It can be conducted in a number of ways, from a full-scale technical analysis, to simple one-to-one interviews and surveys of the people in the workplace and their knowledge of the security policies already in place.
 An audit implies a comprehensive look at the workplace security elements being used and should not just be applied to one aspect of the space.
 In the case of an emergency (or some sort of technical breach), every point of entry and piece of wiring is important, especially in offices that contain sensitive information.

 So you need to start with accessing security related to those categories.
 You can also get the help of security consultancy organizations to create a customized workplace security checklist for your company.
 You can also get help from the examples of workplace security checklists.

 An audit should be conducted in a professional manner, with everyone in the office taking steps to minimize distractions or mistakes that could compromise the results.
 When scrutinizing the safety of your workplace, you should walk through the building and secure areas as if you are an outside expert seeing things for the first time.
 Ask yourself whether the safety directions are intuitive, easy to spot and have clear directions, whether it's an online procedure or a simple fire exit.
 Frequently interview the workers inside the building and gauge how strong their knowledge of the various security procedures is.
 Be prepared to take extensive notes on any blind spots you may notice, for both the physical space (emergency doors, lights, surveillance cameras, etc...) and the virtual space (i.e. email etiquette, internet firewalls, app authentications, mobile phone location services, etc...)